Idenity Graphic

 Charles A. Glass, Ph.D.

 Dr. Glass received his Ph.D. from the University of California, Berkeley.
-His graduate and postgraduate research with Dr. Elaine Fuchs at the University of Chicago, Chicago, IL and The Scripps Research Institute in La Jolla.
+His graduate work, his postgraduate research with Dr. Elaine Fuchs at the University of Chicago, Chicago, IL (1984 – 1988) and his research as a Senior Scientific Associate at The Scripps Research Institute in La Jolla, CA (1988-1994) focused on key classes of proteins in cell differentiation and development.

 Timothy Scott, J.D.

-Founder and President, Pharmatek Laboratories, La Jolla, California.
+Founder and President, Pharmatek Laboratories, San Diego, California.

-Tim Scott is co-founder and President of Pharmatek, a formulation company in San Diego.
+Tim Scott is co-founder and President of Pharmatek Laboratories, Inc., a drug development company in San Diego.
 He is also a co-founder of Diakron Pharmaceuticals, a pharmaceutical company focused on cardiovascular disease.
-He is a member of the Tech Coast Angels, providing due diligence and drug development expertise for TCA’s BioMedTrak screening group.
 Mr. Scott serves on the Board of Directors for Orphagen Pharmaceuticals, an orphan nuclear receptor discovery company.
-He also serves as vice president of the Board of Trustees for The Children School, an independent school located in La Jolla, California.
+He serves as immediate past president of the Board of Trustees for The Children School, an independent school located in La Jolla, California.
+He is a trustee of La Jolla Youth Baseball.
 He earned his B.A. in Biochemistry from the University of California, San Diego.
 He earned his J.D. from the University of San Diego and is a member of the California Bar.